Introduction to Malaysian Culture Customs and Etiquette

 Malaysian Culture Of Boleh (Oh yes, we can!)

-Malaysians’ enduring Boleh spirit is the root of the country’s pursuit for superlatives – most significant, longest, highest, and innately starve for recognition.
+Malaysians’ enduring Boleh spirit is the root of the country’s pursuit of superlatives—the most significant, longest, and highest—and its innate hunger for recognition.

 Malaysians do like achieving records as a nation.

-We believe we can do anything and everything, from breaking all sorts of records as a way of “winning attention” and gaining recognition.
+We believe we can do anything and everything, including breaking all sorts of records to ” win attention” and gain recognition.

-The Malaysia Book of Records (MBOR) has all sorts of feats that may be a result of Malaysia Boleh’s spirit, so of which is an incredible way to overcome the odds and obstacles to make it.
+The Malaysia Book of Records (MBOR) has all sorts of feats that may result from Malaysia Boleh’s spirit, which is an incredible way to overcome the odds and obstacles to make it.

-Malaysians love having the tallest twin towers KLCC, the longest bridge Sultan Abdul Halim Muadzam Shah Bridge, and the Kuala Lumpur Tower 7th tallest freestanding tower in the world that an antenna that increases its height to 421 meters (1,381 feet)
+Malaysians love having the tallest twin towers, KLCC, the longest bridge, Sultan Abdul Halim Muadzam Shah Bridge, and the Kuala Lumpur Tower, 7th tallest freestanding tower in the world, an antenna that increases its height to 421 meters (1,381 feet)

 Squat toilets still exist in Malaysia.